murderteeth/rarity-masterwork/README.md

 Please join me and say thanks to these great folks:

 ### Hrunting
 Hrunting is a table-top DM guru and has been advising on how to adapt d20 to solidity.
-Hrunting gave critical insights on the design of Monsters in the Barn and was first to point out that Rarity needs masterwork crafting before magic crafting.
+Hrunting gave critical input on the design of Monsters in the Barn and was first to point out that Rarity needs masterwork crafting before magic crafting.

 ### [zgohr](https://github.com/zgohr), creator of [Rarity Homestead](https://rarityhomestead.com/)
 Homestead wrote the first draft of the masterwork dungeon and core library.
 This was a challenging task and Homestead delivered, contributing direction and insights in addition to code.